 Trade Pieces When You Are Ahead

 This is a traditional strategy in many abstract board games relying on capture, but it is especially useful in checkers.
-With only 12 pieces on the board, to begin with, it is quite possible that you may quickly end up with an 8-7 piece advantage.
+With only 12 pieces on the board, to begin with, you may quickly end up with an 8-7 piece advantage.
 This may not seem like a big deal, but if you can trade four pieces, you suddenly have a 4-3 advantage, which is a tremendous amount of power.

 Watch for Kings in the Endgame